gporais/kolorscript-lang/README.md

 Description:
 * <span style="color:green">GREEN</span> Number, String or Word(s) is used to define the function
-* <span style="color:gold">YELLOW</span> Word is fully recommended when utilizing constants and variables within function definition, this is for readbility and performance
+* <span style="color:gold">YELLOW</span> Word is fully recommended when utilizing constants and variables within function definition, this is for readability and performance
 * <span style="color:green">GREEN</span> semi-colon ( <span style="color:green">**;**</span> ) is used for closing function definition

 Note: